lucas-goldner/FlutterShow/README.md

 Unleash your creativity with presentations like never before!
 FlutterShow⚡️ is an easy-to-use framework built in Flutter for crafting engaging and interactive presentations.

-Check out the full documentation showcasing all slides here: 🚧Coming soon...🚧
+Check out the full documentation showcasing all slides here: 🚧 Coming soon...🚧

 ![Showcase](docs/images/showcase.png)